"Poetry is a practice

 When I first encountered poetry in my early school-age years it wasn't a subject that interested me much.
 I thought of poetry merely as something I had to memorize to get a good grade.
 In other words, poetry hadn't been brought alive for me yet.

 That would all change in my teen years, 35 years ago now, when I stumbled upon the poems, prose-poems (haibun), and travel writings of Matsuo Bashō (1644-1694), an innovator of the poetic form known as 'hokku' (called 'haiku' today).
 I immediately felt a deep kinship with Bashō's spirit.
-His descriptions of wandering, his love of history and bonding with places, and his contemplative Nature observation all served to demonstrate a very different kind of poetry.
+His descriptions of wandering, his love of history, his bonding with the spirit of place, and his contemplative Nature observation all served to demonstrate a very different kind of poetry.

 It would be one particular phrase of his that really set me on my journey, however: